 All graduate students must declare their intended length of study at APU upon enrollment to the University by submitting a Program Registration Form indicating their intent.
 Their tuition will be billed according to the predetermined payment schedule for each completion program length (see p.
-91-92 for tuition fee schedules).
+109-110 for tuition schedule).